schooltool-project/schooltool-book/source/report-sheet.rst

 In our ongoing example, we've defined a year and one semester within the year.
 At the example school, each semester the teachers report three grades: first quarter, second quarter and a final grade.
 So each report sheet will contain columns for these values.

 Note that you can deploy multiple report sheets.
 So if you wanted you could deploy three sheets with one value per sheet.
 Or if you also had interim reports every three weeks, you could also deploy those on the same report sheet, or on a separate one.
-Whichever makes the most sense in your case.
+You should experiment on a test server and see what maps best to your school's operation.
+Having said that, a basic report card is pretty straightforward.

 To define a report sheet template, as "manager" go to **Manage** then **Report Sheet Templates**: